mesosphere/dcos-docs-site/pages/services/beta-kafka/2.1.1-1.0.0-beta/install/index.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: Install and Customize
+title: Install and Customize
-menu_order: 20
+menuWeight: 20
-enterprise: 'no'

 ---

 <!-- This source repo for this topic is https://github.com/mesosphere/dcos-commons -->